 Senior Managers network and share good practice at monthly Change Exchange sessions with the Chief Executive and Chief Officer Team.
 Quarterly Academi sessions for managers also provide key updates and contribute to cross-cutting policies and strategies.
 Specifically within the portfolio, there are termly portfolio workshops for service managers to share updates, future plans and engage in consultation and professional development opportunities.
-Networking by senior managers through representation on various groups of the Association of Directors of Education in Wales ensures service planning is informed by current and best practice from across Wales.
+There is a comprehensive online training programme available for all staff of the Council to access on corporate training priorities e.g. safeguarding, GDPR, leadership and management etc. Networking by senior managers through representation on various groups of the Association of Directors of Education in Wales ensures service planning is informed by current and best practice from across Wales.